leapkit/leapkit/docs/core/session.md

 title: "Session"
 ---

-Leapkit provides a way to set a session in your project to persist values needed throughout the project.
+Leapkit provides a way to set a session in your app to persist values needed throughout the app.
 Leapkit uses the [gorilla/sessions](https://github.com/gorilla/sessions) package for this.

 ## Setup

-To set the session in your project, you have to use the `server.WithSession` server option and pass a session secret key and the session name.
+To set the session in your app, you have to use the `server.WithSession` server option and pass a session secret key and the session name.

 ```go
 s := server.New(